qwerty22121998/InstaDown/README.md

 # InstaDown
-Download image from instagram using chrome extension
+Download image from instagram using chrome extension<br>
+Outdated